 • Leaders are taking many different approaches toward health equity.The executives we interviewed discussed different definitions of health equity.
 Some viewed diversity, equity, and inclusion (DEI) as strongly linked to health equity while others had different approaches for diversity efforts in their workforces.

 • Change needs to be driven from the top.
 A clear strategy and vision for health equity should come from top leadership, including the board.
-These leaders should also understand the specific needs of the communities they serve so that their organizations can then determine how to help address those needs.
+These leaders should also understand the specific needs of the communities they serve so that their organisations can then determine how to help address those needs.

 • Leaders need a shared understanding of how health equity is a moral and business imperative.
-Many executives said they are trying to help leaders recognize health equity as an addressable issue that can also support business goals such as improving clinical outcomes, improved consumer engagement, and better financial performance.
+Many executives said they are trying to help leaders recognise health equity as an addressable issue that can also support business goals such as improving clinical outcomes, improved consumer engagement, and better financial performance.
 Health equity should be instilled in each part of the business, not an add-on measure, to ensure accountability.
-Having a mix of organizational data on how disparities affect the bottom line, along with personal stories from patients and employees, can make a clear argument for investment in health equity.
+Having a mix of organisational data on how disparities affect the bottom line, along with personal stories from patients and employees, can make a clear argument for investment in health equity.

 • Change needs to be funded and supported.
 Health equity initiatives that are not well funded or not led from the top are at high risk of failure or neglect, especially when cost reduction becomes a priority.
 Support from the top could help ensure a commitment of dollars, resources, and goals for a long-term impact.